Acme Mills

 Acme Mills Company is a privately held textiles conversion and finishing company based in Bloomfield Hills, Michigan.
 Founded in 1917, it is now part of the Acme Group.
-Activities of the company include cutting, sewing, dyeing, and applying textile finishing to fabrics.
+Activities of the company include cutting, sewing, dyeing, and also applying textile finishing to fabrics.

 Operations

 The company's headquarters is in Bloomfield Hills, Michigan.
 Among properties owned by the company is 100,000 square feet of industrial space in Quincy, Michigan which is leased to Paragon Metals.

 History

 Acme Mills was founded in 1917 as a mill to manufacture cotton batting for use in the automotive industry for seat cushions.
 It is one of the member companies of the Acme Group.
 The company is now a supplier of industrial fabrics to automotive, furniture, and aviation seating companies.

 Dymetrol

 Dymetrol is a woven fabric suspension system.
 The fabric utilizes a patented elastomeric mono-filament called hytrel that stretches and form a suspension system.
 The fabric was introduced by Du Pont in 1984 at the SAE Show in Detroit.
 Dymetrol has been adapted for use in vehicles, furniture, aviation, trains, boats, trucks, and tractors.